paudetseis/PyRaysum/docs/turtorials/2/2_reproduce_Porter-2011.rst

 -----------------------------------

-To understand the different phases present we can look at, e.g., the receiver function at backazimuth 150°.
+To understand the different phases present we can look at, e.g., the receiver function at back-azimuth 150°.
 We look into how the individual phases are called and when they arrive.

-The following command tells us that the negative wiggle arriving at 2.5 seconds is a P-to-S convsersion at the bottom of layer 0 (i.e. the top of the anisotropic layer), whereas the positive wiggle at 3s consists of two S-waves arriving shortly after one another: The smaller wiggle is the P-to-S1 conversion at the bottom of layer 1 (the anistropic layer), and the larger one is the P-to-S2 conversion at the same interface.
+The following command tells us that the negative wiggle arriving at 2.5 seconds is a P-to-S conversion at the bottom of layer 0 (i.e. the top of the anisotropic layer), whereas the positive wiggle at 3s consists of two S-waves arriving shortly after one another: The smaller wiggle is the P-to-S1 conversion at the bottom of layer 1 (the anisotropic layer), and the larger one is the P-to-S2 conversion at the same interface.
 (Note that the slow S-wave is denoted *T*, to avoid ambiguity with the layer indices.)
 Both phases travel as an S-wave (here again named *T*)